topo-gps/ios-manual/en/waypoint_edit.rst

    *The photo library*

-*Used photo of Stonehenge CC-BY 2.0 `garethwiscombe <https://www.flickr.com/photos/garethwiscombe/1071477228/in/photostream/>`_ *
+*Used photo of Stonehenge CC-BY 2.0 `garethwiscombe <https://www.flickr.com/photos/garethwiscombe/1071477228/in/photostream/>`_*

 In the photo library you can choose a photo.
-By pressing the photo it will be imported and added to the photos screen as you can see below:
+By pressing the photo it will be imported and added to the photos screen as you can see below.

 .. figure:: _static/waypoint-photo3.jpg
    :height: 568px